-Under the Share Option Plan, options to purchase Common Shares may be granted to eligible participants (collectively, "Optionees") designated under the Share Option Plan.
-The maximum number of common shares available for issue under the Share Option Plan is 2,038,000, representing 17.1% of the Corporation's total number of Common Shares as of April 1, 2013.
-(The number of Common Shares which may be issued to non-employee directors of the Corporation at any time shall not exceed 0.75% of the Corporation's outstanding Common Shares).
+Under the Share Option Plan, options to purchase Common Shares may be granted to eligible participants (collectively, "Optionees") designated under the Share Option Plan, which includes directors, officers and employees of the Corporation or its subsidiaries.
+The maximum number of Common Shares available for issue under the Share Option Plan is 2,038,000, representing 15.2% of the Corporation's total number of Common Shares as of April 1, 2015.
+(The number of Common Shares which may be issued to non-employee directors of the Corporation at any time shall not exceed 0.75% of the Corporation's outstanding Common Shares.
+There is no limit on the number of Common Shares which may be issued to insiders of the Corporation).
+The total number of options exercised under the Share Option Plan since the introduction of the Share Option Plan in 1999 and up to April 1, 2015 was 1,448,449, representing 10.8% of the Corporation's total number of Common Shares as of April 1, 2015.

 Optionees to whom options may be granted, the number of options to be granted and the exercise price of each option are determined in accordance with the Share Option Plan.
-The exercise price per Common Share may not be less than the Market Price (as defined by the Share Option Plan).
+The exercise price per Common Share may not be less than the Market Price, defined as the weighted average price of a Common Share of the Corporation on the TSX for the five trading days immediately preceding the day of grant.
 Each option, unless terminated pursuant to the Share Option Plan, expires on a date to be determined in accordance with the Share Option Plan at the time the option is granted, which date may not exceed ten years from the date of the grant of the option.
 Each option is exercisable over such period as determined at the time of issue; provided that, if no vesting period is determined at the time of issue, no more than 20% of the Common Shares subject to the option will be exercisable during each twelve month period from the date of the grant.
 The maximum number of Common Shares reserved for issuance to any one person upon the exercise of options is limited to 5% of the total number of Common Shares outstanding at the date of grant.
 All options are non-assignable.

-The Compensation Committee reviews industry statistics and comparator groups (see Executive Compensation - Executive Compensation Governance and Philosophy), and consults with Towers Watson with respect to the appropriateness of stock option grants recommended by the Chief Executive Officer.
+The Compensation Committee reviews industry statistics and comparator groups (see Executive Compensation - Executive Compensation Governance and Philosophy) with respect to the appropriateness of stock option grants recommended by the Chief Executive Officer.
 Previous grants and the availability in the option pool are taken into account when making new grants.

-Subject to any resolution passed by the Board of Directors, options expire upon the Optionee ceasing to be a director, officer or a part-time or full-time employee of the Corporation or of any subsidiaries.
+Subject to any resolution passed by the Board, options expire upon the Optionee ceasing to be a director, officer or a part-time or full-time employee of the Corporation or of any subsidiaries.
 If, before the expiry of the option, the employment of the Optionee with the Corporation or any subsidiary terminates by reason of death of the Optionee, such option may be exercised by the legal representative(s) of the estate of the Optionee at any time during the first six months following the death of the Optionee.
 If there is a qualified offer (as defined in the Share Option Plan) which results in a person and his affiliates and associates holding more than 50% of the Common Shares, all options outstanding become immediately exercisable in accordance with the Share Option Plan.
-In the event of a sale for all or substantially all of the assets of the Corporation, all options become exercisable in accordance with the Share Option Plan.
+In the event of a sale for all or substantially all of the assets of the Corporation, all options vest and become exercisable in accordance with the Share Option Plan.